M

 This is the question that matters most, and children are exactly old enough to hear the honest answer.

 Missionaries go because there are people in the world who have never had the chance to hear about Jesus.
 Not because they rejected him.
 Not because they chose something else.
 But because no one has ever told them.
+Jim Elliot understood this when he walked onto a sandbar in Ecuador to reach the Waodani people, knowing the danger and going anyway because they had never heard the name of Jesus.
 There are over 7,400 unreached people groups on earth, communities where fewer than 2 percent of the population follow Jesus.
 That is approximately 3.3 billion people.
 Nearly half the world.

 But missionaries do not go simply because people are uninformed.
 They go because God’s glory is at stake.
 Every people group on earth was created to display a unique facet of who God is.
 The way a Fulani woman in Nigeria sings praise is not the way a Quechua grandmother in Peru sings praise.
 The way a Japanese father teaches his children to bow in reverence is not the way an Inuit hunter in northern Canada drops to his knees in the snow.
 God made this diversity on purpose.
 He wants worship from every tongue, not because he needs it, but because his glory is too vast to be expressed by only one culture, one language, one way of seeing the world.